Live-Charts/Live-Charts/docs/2getting started/4automatic updates.md

 ## Property Changed

-As you noticed the `Series` derived classes are generic, this way we can plot anything in our charts, but we have to teach the library how to do so, if you wantg to learn more about how to teach the library to plot a custom type, please see ${link, custom types section, docs/getting started/custom types}.
+As you noticed the `Series` derived classes are generic, this way we can plot anything in our charts, but we have to teach the library how to do so, if you want to learn more about how to teach the library to plot a custom type, please see ${link, custom types section, docs/getting started/custom types}.

-In this sample we will generate a chart to build a chart that displays our students data base, we want to compare the `Age` property in a bar chart.
+In this sample we will build a chart that displays our students data base, we want to compare the `Age` property in a bar chart.

 ```c#
 public class Student